‘Warmth of the Sun’ – Sam Robson, arr. Ed Randell

 Even then, amidst The Agony and The Acne, I knew something was wrong with those recordings.
 I could hear in my mind Murry Wilson shouting into Brian’s good ear, “Turn up Dennis!!
 How are people supposed to dance to that mush?”
 But pop pap as those 4 recordings were, they were permanently tattooed into my soul.

 Forty years later, I heard for the first time Vocal Line, the incomparable Contemporary A Cappella rhythm choir from Aarhus, Denmark, under the baton of Jens Johansen.
 Their music stunned me.
 It presented a new style, a new mindset, a 32-voice instrument created by God.
 I wobbled out of the concert, walked up to Jens and said, “The universe will not be aligned until those 4 Brian Wilson songs are properly restored to their core beauty in a vocal setting.”
 He smiled tolerantly and tiptoed away.

 But I was bitten.
-I went home and created Vocalocity, a great a cappella group, but they were millenials and preferred Ariana Grande.
+I went home and created Vocalocity, with the secret agenda of getting them to sing those songs.
+They’re a great a cappella group, but they’re millenials and preferred Ariana Grande.
 I tried everywhere, the Ancient Mariner of a cappella.
 The Real Group wished me luck.
 The Swingles wished me luck.
 Deke Sharon wished me luck.
 Roger Treece wished me luck.
 Van Dyke Parks wished me luck.
 I wrote Brian, but the email is floating somewhere in the cybersphere.

 Then came the plague, and I figured there might be some causal connection, some kind of perverse divine retribution for neglecting my mission.